hadarsonego/vagrant_nginx_chef/README.md

 3.Run the command  `vagrant init` that will create a vagrantfile.

 4.You can take the vagrantfile that i uploaded to this repo (if so skip instruction 3) or just copy the contant to your vagrantfile you just created.
-**(You can take all the diractory i uploaded to this repo and past it there if you don't want to create them manually, it contains all the chef diractories and nginx nessesery files, i will talk about it in the chef section)**
+**(You can take all the directory i uploaded to this repo and past it there if you don't want to create them manually, it contains all the chef directories and nginx necessary files, i will talk about it in the chef section)**

 Vagrant Box's
 ---